Kdyby/Boilerplate/libs/Kdyby/Extension/Forms/BootstrapRenderer/readme.md

 Controls

-> Renders all controls, except buttons, that are not yet rendered.
+> Renders all controls, that are not yet rendered.
+Doesn't render buttons.

 ```smarty
 {$form->render('controls')} or {form controls}